ropensci/roweb3/content/blog/2026-06-29-editor-tools/index.en.md

 <!--- cSpell: ignore xkcd wordlists roweb chrischinchilla jolars  --->

 I recently had the opportunity to learn what the term "nerd sniping" meant.
-[Maëlle](/author/maëlle-salmon) pointed out a conversation on the rOpenSci Slack about sometime called Vale, meant for text linting.
+[Maëlle](/author/maëlle-salmon) pointed out a conversation on the rOpenSci Slack about something called Vale, meant for text linting.
 I'd seen the comment, but honestly hadn't really understood what it was all about until Maëlle asked if I thought it'd be useful for editing the blog...

 ...time passes...